musakahero/flash-cards/README.md

 This is a simple app that displays flash cards with questions selected randomly.
 The questions/answers are pulled from a local JSON file.

-## Formatting the JSON file
+## Finding and formatting the JSON questions storage

-The JSON file must have the following structure:
+The storage for the questions/answers is a JSON file named "questions.json".
+It must have the following structure:
     {
         "questionsAndAnswers": [
             {